BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 **50.12.1.** Third-party models are made available to you either by AWS or by third party providers as “Third-Party Content” and may be subject to additional third-party license terms specified in Amazon Bedrock, these Service Terms, and related documentation.
-Your access to and use of third- party models on Amazon Bedrock may require your use of AWS Marketplace, and in those cases Section 20 (AWS Marketplace) of the Service Terms apply.
+We may share information, that does not include Your Content, about your use of a third-party model on Amazon Bedrock with the provider of that third-party model.
+Your access to and use of third-party models on Amazon Bedrock may require your use of AWS Marketplace, and in those cases Section 20 (AWS Marketplace) of the Service Terms apply.
 Notwithstanding anything to the contrary in the Agreement or Service Terms, for purposes of facilitating your purchases of models sold by third parties, Amazon Web Services, Inc. will be the AWS Contracting Party.